Sebjet24/Rural_Surge/README.md

     ```

-* Includes at least one connection string (using SQLAlchemy or PyMongo)
-We needed to convert a string of text in a column to a count of the string characters in that column.
+- We needed to convert a string of text in a column to a count of the string characters in that column.
 Fernando was able to pull the data table into Google Colab and Spark to create the new column, then reload it to the shared database through AWS RDS services.

 ```
 area_df = spark.read.jdbc(url = "jdbc:postgresql://ruralsurge.cu3ibjje45e1.us-east-1.rds.amazonaws.com:5432/rural_surge_db",